VuejsBerlin/new.vuejs.berlin/events/2025-09-vuejs-berlin.md

 We follow the Berlin Code Of Conduct and expect every attendee to do the same.
 More details can be found on [berlincodeofconduct.org](http://berlincodeofconduct.org).

-## Our Host: Wikimedia e.V. 📚
+## Our Host: YPOG GmbH

-Wikimedia Deutschland e.V. is kindly offering their event space, time and resources, to make our Meetup possible.
+YPOG GmbH is kindly offering their event space, time and resources, to make our Meetup possible.

+Address: Kurfüstendamm 12, 10719 Berlin

+Ring the YPOG doorbell (bottom right) to get in, then take the right(!) elevator.